obrienm/git-reveal/README.md

 # git-reveal

-**git-reveal** is used to summarise all the git repositories within a directory.
+**git-reveal** finds all the git repositories in the current directory and reveals whether they have any changes

 ## Example